-Nursing programs at York College feature a strong hands-on component.
-You will have five semesters of clinical rotations.
-These clinical experiences gradually increase in time from a half day per week to two full days per week.
+Students are admitted to the Nursing major as freshmen.
+The Nursing program at York College features a strong hands-on component.
+Students have five semesters of clinical.
+The clinical experiences gradually increase in time from a half day per week to two full days per week.

 Simulation does not replace clinical experience in our curriculum – nothing beats the real thing!
 We offer simulation in addition to clinical experience to help our students practice “thinking on their feet.”

 During nursing research class, our students collaborate with nurses working in a local hospital.
 The nurses identify significant questions from clinical practice.
 Our students review evidence related to those questions and meet with the real nurses several times during the semester to explore what is “best practice.”
 Research done by our students has resulted in changes in hospital policy.